Skip to main content

 • No email-confirmation capability: on Woobox and newspaper galleries that require verification, raw clicks never register, so the order is wasted

-• No pacing control: votes arrive in one suspicious burst that spikes the leaderboard overnight and triggers organizer review or disqualification
+• No pacing control: votes arrive in one suspicious burst that spikes the leaderboard overnight and is immediately noticeable in a small-community baby gallery the organizer personally monitors

 • No geo-targeting: a regional baby contest receives obviously foreign votes that stand out to organizers checking voter locations